minsolmichellekim/growthMindsetChatbot/README.md

     Python : 3.11.0
     express
     openai

+## How to run server.jd
-Once you open the folders, replace 'your-api-key' with your actual OpenAI API key.
+Once you open the folders, decide whether you will be using fixed or growth mindset chatbot.
+Replace 'your-api-key' with your actual OpenAI API key.
-Also, change port number as desired to be run on your local computer
+Next, change port number as desired to be run on your local computer.
 ```
 const port = process.env.PORT || 3006
 ```

-## How to run server.jd
+If you prefer other words to learn, you can also change the vocabularies you are going to learn int the system prompt.
+Once you have done all the previous steps, you are now ready to run the file.
+On your terminal, run the code below:
 ```
 Node server.js
 ```
-On your website,
+Once it is running, you are ready to open the chatbot.
-http://localhost:{Number specified in the code}/
+On Safari or your other browser, visit http://localhost:{Number specified in the code}/